The Spanish Civil War (book)

-The Spanish Civil War is a book by Hugh Thomas; it provides a scholarly historiographic account of the Spanish Civil War.
-The work, written since 1957, was first published in 1961: simultaneously in the United Kingdom by Eyre & Spottiswoode and in the United States by Harpers'.
-Upon release it received rather positive reviews; it won the Somerset Maugham Prize in 1962 and during the following few years was translated and published in Portugal, France, Germany, Denmark and Italy.
+The Spanish Civil War is a book by Hugh Thomas.
+It provides a scholarly historiographic account of the Spanish Civil War.
+Begun in 1957, it was first published in 1961 simultaneously in the United Kingdom by Eyre & Spottiswoode and in the United States by Harpers'.
+It won the Somerset Maugham Prize in 1962 and during the following few years was translated and published in Portugal, France, Germany, Denmark and Italy.
 Despite initial approving reviews, in Francoist Spain the book received unfavorable treatment and was never published.

 The work was revised and enlarged in 1965, 1977 and 2001.
 It was re-issued many times, the last edition during the lifetime of the author in 2012 and the last known edition in 2022.
-During decades it remained the most popular monograph on the war and was translated into at least 13 languages; it reportedly sold in over 1m copies around the globe.
-It remains quoted as a key work in bibliographical listings of present-day scholarly works on the war.
-It is usually acclaimed for non-biased perspective, high level of detail and lively narrative.
-Fairly rare critical remarks claim that the work is about storytelling rather than historical analysis, that some interpretations advanced are doubtful, and that some sources are trusted too much while other have not been consulted at all.
+Over the decades it remained the most popular monograph on the war and was translated into at least 13 languages, reportedly selling over a million copies around the globe.
+It continues to be quoted in scholarly works on the war.
+It is usually acclaimed for its unbiased perspective, high level of detail and lively narrative.
+Detractors claim that it emphasizes storytelling at the expense of historical analysis, that some interpretations advanced are doubtful, and that it relies too heavily on some sources while neglecting others.

 Background

-Historiography so far
+Previous historiography

-First serious interpretative works on the Spanish civil war started to appear when the conflict was still ongoing (Rudolf Rocker 1937, Frantisek Jellinek 1938).
-Afterwards in Francoist Spain numerous books went to print, but they largely adhered to propagandistic format; the best and the most detailed one was also plagued by censorship limitations (Joaquín Arrarás, 1940–1943).
+The first serious works on the Spanish civil war appeared when the conflict was still ongoing (Rudolf Rocker 1937, Frantisek Jellinek 1938).
+Numerous books went to print in Francoist Spain, but they were largely propagandistic; the best and the most detailed one was also plagued by censorship limitations (Joaquín Arrarás, 1940–1943).
 The analysis by Gerald Brennan covered causes rather than the war itself (1943).
-Until the mid-1950s no acclaimed account of the Spanish civil war has been published.
-Beyond Spain there were merely numerous highly personal accounts (e.g. Julió Álvarez del Vayo 1940), partisan party narratives (e.g. Herbert Matthews 1958) or works which focused on some particular dimensions of the war (e.g. Patricia van der Esch 1951, David Cattell 1954).
-In 1953 Brennan declined the proposal to write a broader work and suggested to Raymond Carr – who got interested in Spain only in the early 1950s - that he tries himself.
-The latter indeed started to reflect upon the matter, but his considerations bore fruit much later.
-Herbert Southworth remained active in broad public debate rather than in academia and was yet to start writing his most famous work (1963).
-Also Pierre Broué and Émile Témime were about to commence work on their large, Trotskyism-flavoured book, to be published in 1961.
+Beyond Spain there were personal accounts (e.g. Julió Álvarez del Vayo 1940), partisan narratives (e.g. Herbert Matthews 1958) or works which focused on particular dimensions of the war (e.g. Patricia van der Esch 1951, David Cattell 1954).
+In 1953 Brennan declined a proposal to write a broader work and suggested that Raymond Carr, who got interested in Spain only in the early 1950s, write it instead, a suggestion that would not bear fruit until much later.
+Herbert Southworth would not start writing his most famous work until 1963.
+Pierre Broué and Émile Témime were about to commence work on their book, to be published in 1961, but it reflected their Trotskyist leanings.
 Burnett Bolloten was merely collecting data, gathered in his later book (also 1961).
-Gabriel Jackson was a young college teacher and has not even started working on his account, which appeared in the mid-1960s.
+Gabriel Jackson was a young college teacher and had not begun his account, which appeared in the mid-1960s.